 This was super easy for me, since I already don't smoke and don't drink alcohol, and keeping halal in practical terms while abroad usually meant going vegetarian anyway.
 I've no idea how big an effect this really is, though.

-I also remembered lessons from my navy training days, and sacrificed spicy food (by this I mean chilli) before the trek – which is also not hard to do in Pokhara.
+I also remembered lessons from my navy training days, and sacrificed spicy food (by this I mean chilli) before the trek to gain endurance - which is also not hard to do in Pokhara.

 4. Took altitude sickness pills

 I got just enough before leaving for Nepal to last me the trek.
-And although you’re supposed to take them 2 days before starting the trek, I actually only began taking them in Tadapani.
-So I knew that I didn’t get headaches or other serious altitude effects up to the Ghorepani height of a bit under 3000m.
+And although you're supposed to take them 2 days before starting the trek, I actually only began taking them in Tadapani.
+So I know now that I don't get headaches or other serious altitude effects up to the Ghorepani height of a bit under 3000m.